0xcadams/livepeer-open-orchestrator/README.md

 kubectl create secret generic json-private-key --from-file=key.json=orchestrator.json
 ```

-You will also need to create the `rpc-auth` secret in the main cluster, which is used by NGINX to authenticate requests to the Arbitrum node.
+You will also need to create the `rpc-auth` secret in the **main cluster only**, which is used by NGINX to authenticate requests to the Arbitrum node.

 ```bash
 htpasswd -c auth orchestrator